-Up-selling is when you offer customers the opportunity to purchase additional items to benefit, enhance, supplement or otherwise improve upon their current purchase.
+Up-selling in your restaurant is when you offer customers the opportunity to purchase additional items to benefit, enhance, supplement, or otherwise improve their current purchase.
 The easiest person to sell something to is the one who is already at your door and ready to pay you money.
 It’s an important and effective way to increase your profits within your restaurant.
-However, you don’t want to lose customers by pestering them with multiple attempts at increasing there bill.
-You will need to make sure your staff are trained to pull this off. .
+However, you don’t want to lose customers by pestering them with multiple attempts at increasing their bills.
+You will need to make sure your staff are trained to pull this off.

 When a customer orders a specific menu item, the server can offer a variety of extras that could accompany the meal that the customer has asked for.
 Offering extras to customers is a good way to increase the cost of the meal that the customer wishes to purchase.

-For example, with a burger the server can suggest to add bacon or cheese, with meat dishes the server can suggest adding sauces or extra sides.
+For example, with a burger, the server can suggest adding bacon or cheese, with meat dishes the server can suggest adding sauces or extra sides.
 When using PointOS your staff can easily add these extras to the bill.

 There is a fine line between effective up-selling techniques and completely annoying the customers.
-Your staff need to know the difference because you do not want to annoy your customers to the point where it leaves a bad taste in there mouth and they leave you a horrible review and never want to come back to your restaurant.
+Your staff needs to know the difference because you do not want to annoy your customers to the point where it leaves a bad taste in their mouth and they leave you a horrible review and never want to come back to your restaurant.

 Customers come to dinner to have personal time, they don’t want some stranger constantly bombarding them with suggestions and attempts to sell them something.
 Training your servers on how and when to make suggestions is so important.
 Keep it natural-this is the most important part.
 By inserting up-selling techniques naturally into the conversations with customers they won’t even realize you’re trying to make more money out of them.
 Remember servers have the incentive to increase the bill and to be personable as this will increase their tip.
 It’s a win-win.